Joulescope is the most affordable and easy-to-use precision DC energy

-automatically switches ranges quickly to minimize dynamic disturbances.
+the shunt resistor.
+It automatically switches ranges very quickly to

 Banana jacks and plugs can carry more current which results in lower